Emily-Herndon/The-Bibliofiles/README.md

 ## Stretch
 - [X] Dark Mode 🌗
 - [X] Edit tag form is modal
-- [ ] Users able to create public comments on books
+- [ ] User able to delete unwanted tags
-- [ ] Users able to publicly rate books
+- [ ] User able to add a tag to multiple books at a time
-- [ ] Users able to see how many saves a book has
+- [ ] Very mobile friendly

+---

+## Reflection

+This project was somehow both harder and easier than I anticipated.
+I learned a lot about table relationships and ERDs.
+I learned how to make a toggle switch from scratch using CSS and linking it with JavaScript to perform a specific task.
+(In this case, dark mode.)
+I want to go back and do the leftover stretch goals in the future to improve the user experience further.

 ---